Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Tackling Depression?
 Good Bacteria May Just Be the Boost You Need

-The gut and brain share a profound link known as the gut-brain axis.
+The gut and brain share a link known as the gut-brain axis.
 The bacteria (microbiota) in the gut facilitate communication between the emotional and cognitive parts of the brain and the intestine.
 In summary, a gut filled with "bad" unhealthy bacteria can impair mental health, and one packed with "good" bacteria can promote it.

 These good bacteria are known as probiotics and are often added as an ingredient in yogurt.
 When consumed, probiotics promote gut health.